 We recognise that we need to support an environment that enables adults as well as children to report their concerns.
 If there is a safeguarding concern about any BSME member of staff or about the safeguarding and child protection practice within BSME or one of its member schools, you must report it to the CEO (DSL).
-If your concern involves the CEO then this should be passed to the Safeguarding Lead on the Executive Committee.
-The
+If your concern involves the CEO then this should be passed to the Safeguarding Lead on the Executive Committee, that is, the BSME Chair.
 BSME has a duty of care to support anyone who reports concerns as long as these are not found to be malicious or vindictive.

-Date of writing: 1 September 2018
+Date of writing: 01 September 2018